AbdelrahmanRadwan19/Uneeq---Task1/README.md

 # Uneeq-Task3
- Perform sentiment analysis on a Reddit comments dataset using the VADER library to classify comments as positive, negative, or neutral.
+The sentiment analysis task uses a Reddit comments dataset labeled with sentiments (positive, negative, or neutral).
+It employs the VADER library to analyze the sentiment and classify text based on its polarity.
+The analysis aims to derive insights into user opinions through text classification.